-“The children of wine are oft disowned in the morning light”: a wonderful quote from George R. R. Martin of which I’m tremendously fond.
-And an amusingly familiar reality to any of us who enjoy a glass (or two) of a decent drop: those lofty ideas and plans we make with friends over a bottle of wine that are usually abandoned the next day.
+“The children of wine are oft disowned in the morning light”: a fond quote from George R. R. Martin, and a well-observed and familiar reality to any of us who've enjoyed a glass or two while discussing lofty ideas or plans that are usually forgotten the next day.

 Ali Holmes Founder